Robert Martens Obituary - Mason, IA | Atlantic News Telegraph

+Those he leaves behind who hold many cherished memories include his wife Gerry of almost 36 years.
+Nine children; Jon (Diane) Martens of Atlantic, Janet (Ron) Reed of Wiota, Mark (Christy) Martens of Wiota, Malinda (Tim) Bruns of Atlantic, Jim (Suzanne) Martens of Des Moines, Steve (Jo) West of Collinsville, Okla., Robyn (Steve) Howell of Broken Arrow, OK, Sandy (Jack) Kirkpatrick of Tulsa, Okla, Rhonda (Randy) Seward of Houston, Texas

+17 grandchildren, several great-grandchildren, two sisters Phyllis Ekstrand of Evanston, Ill.
+Carol Lee of Middleton, Wis.
+And one brother George Martens of Ames, many nieces and nephews.
+He was preceded in death by his parents, sister Joyce Krueger, brother Dean Martens and great-granddaughter Maggie Zaiger.

-A funeral mass was held at St. Henry Catholic Church on Thursday, May 21, 2020 at 10 a.m. with immediate family present.
+A funeral mass will be held at St. Henry Catholic Church on Thursday, May 21 at 10:00 a.m. with immediate family present.
 A graveside service will be held at a later date.
 The family request that contributions be made in Bob's memory to St. Henry Catholic Church or American Heart Association.

 Arrangements and services were entrusted to Mowery Funeral Service of Owasso.